rkaelle/raspberry-pi-object-detection/README.md

 That was easy!
 On to the next step.

 ### Step 1d.
 Set up TensorFlow Lite detection model
 Next, we'll set up the detection model that will be used with TensorFlow Lite.
-This guide shows how to either download a sample TFLite model provided by Google, or how to use a model that you've trained yourself by following [Part 1 of my TensorFlow Lite tutorial series](https://github.com/EdjeElectronics/TensorFlow-Lite-Object-Detection-on-Android-and-Raspberry-Pi#part-1---how-to-train-convert-and-run-custom-tensorflow-lite-object-detection-models-on-windows-10).
+This guide shows how to either download a sample TFLite model provided by Google, or how to use a model that you've trained yourself by following
 A detection model has two files associated with it: a detect.tflite file (which is the model itself) and a labelmap.txt file (which provides a labelmap for the model).
 My preferred way to organize the model files is to create a folder (such as "BirdSquirrelRaccoon_TFLite_model") and keep both the detect.tflite and labelmap.txt in that folder.
 This is also how Google's downloadable sample TFLite model is organized.

 #### Option 1.
 Using Google's sample TFLite model